5 - Introduction to the transition plan

 A: Hierarchical involvement:

 A3: A member of management is in charge of the approach.
-A coordinator is appointed internally: they shall lead the approach and shall be responsible for the construction of the Transition Plan with the support of the main operational functions concerned.
-Implementation and monitoring of the Transition Plan are the responsibility of the main operational functions and at least one member of management is accountable for its application within the organisation.
+A coordinator is appointed internally: they shall lead the approach and shall be responsible for the construction of the transition plan with the support of the main operational functions concerned.
+Implementation and monitoring of the transition plan are the responsibility of the main operational functions and at least one member of management is accountable for its application within the organisation.

 O: Vision and Objectives